Viva Nicaragua

 Viva Nicaragua is a television station on channel 13 in Nicaragua.
 The channel also airs a mix of domestic and international programs, mainly consisting of news, lifestyle and sports programming, along with imported programming consisting of films, children's programs and drama series.
+It is one of the several outlets which is owned by the Ortega-Murillo family, with Camila Ortega Murillo as its director.

 History

 The television station was awarded in 2011 in a contested battle over the closeness of the winners, Celeste, S.A., to the family of President Daniel Ortega Celeste was used as a figurehead by the government in order to achieve the license.
 The frequency was formerly used by a relayer of TN8, however a spokesman of the government said that the channel was owned by Venezuelan funds.
 Despite the mix of programming, Viva Nicaragua's profile was intended to be a news channel.

+Viva Nicaragua also supports the annueal Nicaragua Diseña fashion program, which is also led by Camila Ortega.
+Camila was sanctioned in June 2021.